MarwanMasry/OrangeLab_Embedded_Internship/README.md

 BME280_setInterfaceType(&my_sensor, BME280_Interface_I2C);
 ```

-_Note_:  For SPI, it is __required__ to have a GPIO pin configured to be controlled internally by the driver when needing to read/write.
-While in I2C, it is only required to set the interface and connect the CSB pin to VDDIO.

 4. After these steps have been completed successfully, the user can init the sensor and check if communication is successful.